Updating a subcluster

 Changing host properties through the Yandex Compute Cloud interfaces may result in host failure.
 To change the cluster host settings, use the Yandex Data Processing interfaces, such as the management console, CLI, Terraform, or API.

-You can change the computing power of hosts in a separate subcluster.
+You can change the compute capacity of hosts in a specific subcluster.
 It depends on the driver deploy mode:

 - In

-deployMode=clustermode, when the driver is deployed on one of the cluster'scomputehosts, 4-8 CPU cores and 16 GB RAM are sufficient for the subcluster with themasterhost. - In
+deployMode=clustermode, when the driver runs on one of the cluster'scomputehosts, a subcluster with themasterhost requires 4–8 CPU cores and 16 GB of RAM. - In

-deployMode=clientmode, when the driver is deployed on the cluster's master host, the computing power depends on the job logic and the number of concurrent jobs.
+deployMode=clientmode, when the driver run on the cluster's master host, the compute capacity depends on the job logic and the number of concurrent jobs.

-For more information about driver deploy modes and computing resource consumption, see Resource allocation.
+For more information on driver deploy modes and computing resource usage, see Resource allocation.

 To change the host class for a subcluster: